CDC panel advances plan for mix-and-match booster vaccines for COVID-19

 The debate about boosters has emerged with concern about waning immunity from the initial vaccination series.

 The Biden administration made a big push for boosters in August as the delta variant of the coronavirus struck and reports of breakthrough infections in the vaccinated spiked.
-Skeptical scientists said the shots performed their main function of preventing many hospitalizations and deaths.
+Skeptical scientists said the shots performed their primary function of preventing many hospitalizations and deaths.

 CDC advisers said the data about boosters for mRNA vaccines remains thin, but they agreed that J&J recipients could use another dose to boost efficacy.